rancher/elemental-docs/versioned_docs/version-1.4/upgrade.md

 All components in Elemental are managed using Kubernetes.
 Below is how to use Kubernetes approaches to upgrade the components.

-## Elemental Teal node upgrade
+## Elemental node upgrade

-Elemental Teal is upgraded with the <Vars name="elemental_operator_name" />.
+Elemental nodes are upgraded with the <Vars name="elemental_operator_name" />.
 Refer to the [<Vars name="elemental_operator_name" />](elementaloperatorchart-reference.md) documentation for complete information.

 Upgrade can be achieve either with CLI or UI: